-First, you have to choose your topic.
+• First, you have to choose your topic.
 Many people struggle with this step because they think about it in the wrong way.
 You have had many life experiences that could be applicable to the Common Application that your brain can’t adequately sort through them.
 This results in so-called “writer’s block” – where you can’t think of anything at all to write about.
-There are many ways to break through this, but for this essay, I think that the best strategy is to start from the other end.
+There are many ways to break through this, but I think that the best strategy is to start from the other end.

-• Secondly, don’t be afraid to take some creative license.
+• Don’t be afraid to take some creative license.
 If you can think of a few topics but can’t quite make them fit into the narrative that you want, feel free to embellish or adjust a few details into your essay (within reason, obviously).
 Admissions officers don’t care about the factuality of the narrative – they care about how it portrays you.

 Once you’ve chosen your topic, there are three important points to remember about writing the essay.